sjn/introducing-se/docs.md

 #### What is Epistemology?

 The field of Philosophy focusing on *how* we know what we know.
-*

 <br>

 * *«How do we know if some&shy;thing is true?»*
 * *«Which methods and tools can we employ to determine this?»*

 \
-With SE we try to bring this out of academia and into everyday life.
+With SE we try to bring this from academia and into everyday life.

 \
 Swipe ↓[more](#/0/3), →[continue](#/1)